 Past DHL interview question no. 3: ‘How would you go about making a change to a warehouse and get colleagues on board who have been working there for 20 years and don’t accept change easily?’

-This is a time when it’s useful to have a pen and notepad to hand during the interview as it means you can take notes.
+It may be useful to have a pen and notepad to hand during the interview for longer questions like this as it means you can take notes.

 Answer the question by addressing its three parts, one by one: